oleksandrhavryush/hibernate-2-project/README.md

-# Project Description
+# Hibernate Project: Database Management and Mapping

-This project focuses on Hibernate.
-The main objective is to understand the database structure, map entities to existing tables, and add minimal functionality to verify that the mapping is done correctly.
+This project is a comprehensive exploration of Hibernate, a Java framework that simplifies the development of Java application to interact with the database.
+The primary objective is to understand the structure of a database, map entities to existing tables, and add minimal functionality to ensure the mapping is done correctly.

-## Project Details
+## Project Overview

-**Objective:** The main objective is to create all necessary entity classes and map them to the tables of the movie schema.
+The project revolves around a movie schema, with the main focus on creating necessary entity classes and mapping them to the tables within the schema.
+It involves implementing transactional methods that simulate real-world scenarios, such as a customer renting and returning a movie, and the production of a new film.

-### Functionality:
+## Features

-- **Create New Customer:** Implement a method that creates a new customer along with all dependent fields in the customer table.
-Ensure that the method is transactional to avoid inconsistencies.
+- **Customer Creation:** A transactional method that creates a new customer along with all dependent fields in the customer table, ensuring data consistency.
-- **Customer Return Rental:** Add a transactional method describing the event where a customer returns a previously rented movie.
-- **Customer Rent Inventory:** Implement a transactional method describing the event where a customer goes to a store, rents inventory, and makes a payment to the staff.
+- **Movie Rental and Return:** Transactional methods that simulate a customer renting and returning a movie, providing a practical application of the database mappings.
-- **Production of New Film:** Add a transactional method describing the event where a new film is produced and made available for rent.
+- **New Film Production:** A transactional method that simulates the production of a new film and its availability for rent.

 ## Database Structure

 The project utilizes existing tables within the movie schema.
-However, there are some improvements suggested, such as adding foreign keys to ensure data integrity.
+However, it also identifies and suggests improvements, such as adding missing foreign keys to ensure data integrity.

+## Getting Started

+To get the project up and running, follow these steps:

+1. **Build the Docker Image:** Navigate to the directory containing the Dockerfile and `dump-hibernate-2.sql` using a terminal.
+Execute the following command to build the Docker image named `my-db`:

+    ```bash
+    docker build -t my-db .
+    ```

+2. **Run the Docker Container:** Execute the following command to run the Docker container using the `my-db` image:

+    ```bash
+    docker run --name my-db -d my-db
+    ```

+This will create a Docker container with the MySQL database, import the SQL dump, and have it ready for use with the Hibernate project.

-## Additional Notes
+## Conclusion

-- A foreign key constraint is missing in the film_text table, indicating a potential data integrity issue.
-Other similar discrepancies need to be identified and documented in the project's root directory in the form of a README file.
+This project serves as a practical guide to understanding Hibernate and its application in managing databases.
+It provides hands-on experience in mapping entities to database tables and implementing transactional methods to manipulate the data.